The 1970s disaster film genre takes off to a flying start…

 Airport tells of an overtime shift in the life of Mel Bakersfeld (Lancaster), the airport head honcho.
 Bakersfeld insists on keeping his airport open despite the biggest snowstorm ever.
 Cue the Finnish nation laughing their socks off at the lack of the white stuff.
 He’s a bit like that mayor in Jaws (1975) crossed with Rock Hudson’s winter resort owner in Avalanche.

 But he’s got more tough-guy presence as he’s played by Burt Lancaster.
-Then as you’d expect in a disaster movie … just as Bakersfeld takes some overtime – as he states later he can’t face going home, and this the perfect alibi (but on reading this plot, his home might have been a better option) – his work, home and love troubles collide… BIG TIME!!!!
+Then as you’d expect in a disaster movie … just as Bakersfeld takes some overtime – as he states later he can’t face going home, and this is the perfect alibi (but on reading this plot, his home might have been a better option) – his work, home and love troubles collide… BIG TIME!!!!

 Firstly, a plane lands short of its designated runway and the pilot tries to rectify the situation.
 He ends up blocking another runway, as the plane gets stuck in the deep snow on the taxiway.
-Bakersfeld calls home to warn his wife Cindy (Dana Wynter) he’s now on overtime and will be late home.
+Bakersfeld calls home to warn his wife Cindy (Dana Wynter) that he’s now on overtime and will be late home.

 His young daughters are happy to talk to him (yay) – but Cindy’s already telling him off for not coming home.
 All the Bakersfeld family are seen and heard in three various screen sizes within one split screen.
 In a crazy touch, there’s a wee screen for every family member.
-With this just the start (and one of the more creative) of those split-screen moments…
+This is just the start (and one of the more creative) of those split-screen moments…

 Bakersfeld is also battling his bourgeoning romantic affections for his pretty, blonde, and uncomplicated (she’s a widow) customer relations agent Tanya Livingston (Jean Seberg).
 Tanya is his dependable right-hand woman and at the start, she’s not exactly subtly hinting she’s kinda into him too.